AndreaGuarracino/ReferenceGraphPangenomeDataAnalysisHackathon2023/03_HumanPangenomeGraphBuildingFromSequenceAlignments.md

     srun --nodes=1 -c32 --mem=8g --time 24:00:00 --job-name "interactive_small" --pty /bin/bash

-Make sure you have `pggb` and its tools loaded:
+Make sure you have `pggb`, its tools loaded and `bgzip`:

     module load pggb
+    module load htslib

 Create a directory to work on for this tutorial: